 It’s a chance to convert the ‘just curious’ into paying customers, as well as to ensure your previous buyers are likely to make another purchase in the future.

-Although many brands have moved on to Pages, Groups are still a great way for keeping in touch with your customer base.
+Although many brands have moved on to Pages, Groups are still a great way of keeping in touch with your customer base.

 There are also industry-focused groups that allow professionals from within that industry to discuss ideas, trends, and experiences, so take a look at some existing groups if you’re in need of some inspiration.